Sasha Gabor: Career

 Prior to acting, Gabor worked as a commercial airline pilot.
-Gabor eventually lost his commercial pilot license due to alcohol-related arrests.
+He eventually lost his commercial pilot license due to alcohol-related arrests.

 In the early 1980s, Gabor was acting in small parts in mainstream films in Los Angeles.
 He was a Burt Reynolds lookalike, which he capitalized on, including working as a stand in for Reynolds in films.
-In 1982, Gabor met Ron Jeremy while filming the Jerry Lewis comedy Cracking Up.
+In 1982, he met Ron Jeremy while filming the Jerry Lewis comedy Cracking Up.
 Gabor and Jeremy saw each other again at an Adult Film Association of America gala in 1983.
 Attendees usually dressed in costumes and Gabor did his Burt Reynolds shtick including arriving in a black sports car complete with a vanity license plate reading "Bandit".
-Gabor told Jeremy he was interested in the porn industry and Jeremy introduced Gabor to his adult film industry contacts.
+He told Jeremy he was interested in the porn industry and Jeremy introduced him to his adult film industry contacts.
 He was 38 when he made his first adult film.

 Gabor acted regularly in films by Bobby Bouchard.
 He performed in Burt Reynolds parody porn films, using the stage name Turd Wrenolds.
 He co-starred in the Smokey and the Bandit parody All-American Girls in Heat.
-Gabor also had plastic surgery to appear more like Reynolds.
+He had plastic surgery to appear more like Reynolds.

 Gabor was also a regular in Jeremy's films in the late 1980s, when Jeremy was a director for Leisure Time Entertainment.
 They filmed many films together, including 20 to 30 films on houseboats at Lake Mead with Samantha Strong and Tracey Adams, the result of having to film out of state due to obscenity laws in Los Angeles.
 Gabor's alcohol abuse often impacted his ability to get an erection, and Jeremy would often stand in for Gabor.
-Jeremy estimated that one-third of Gabor's films showed Jeremy's circumcised penis in lieu of Gabors uncircumcised penis.
+Jeremy estimated that one-third of Gabor's films showed Jeremy's circumcised penis in lieu of Gabor's uncircumcised penis.
 Jeremy would serve as one of Gabor's best friends throughout Gabor's life.

-He traveled frequently to Thailand, where he'd vacation and also get plastic surgery, which he documented in photographs.
-Gabor stopped dying his hair black and let it go gray and got plastic surgery to look more like Sean Connery.
+Gabor traveled frequently to Thailand, where he would vacation and also have plastic surgery, which he documented in photographs.
+He stopped dying his hair black and let it go gray and had plastic surgery to look more like Sean Connery.
 Back in the United States, he worked as a Connery lookalike outside of porn, attending special events.
-Gabor lived in Marina del Rey, California followed by Tampa, Florida.
+He lived in Marina del Rey, California followed by Tampa, Florida.

-He retired from acting in 2001 and moved back to Norway after too many alcohol-related arrests and to escape from paying child support.
-In Norway, Gabor planned to direct the first Norwegian professional porn film.
-In 2007, Gabor said he was going to direct a Sámi-themed adult film in Kautokeino, Norway.
+Gabor retired from acting in 2001 and moved back to Norway after too many alcohol-related arrests and to escape from paying child support.
+In Norway, he planned to direct the first Norwegian professional porn film.
+In 2007, he said he was going to direct a Sámi-themed adult film in Kautokeino, Norway.
 The film was never made.